How to stay organized as a Personal Trainer (Step-by-step)

 person writing at a desk with coffee

-Staying on the theme of clients’ exercise programs, one practice that I found made a huge difference was writing up a client’s program to cover six months of training as soon as the client signed up with me.
+Staying on the theme of clients exercise programmes, one practise that I found made a huge difference was writing up a clients programme to cover six months of training as soon as the client signed up with me.

-Using the exercise database that I had created, I could quickly write up a full six-month training program.
-This meant I had a complete schedule that I didn’t need to look at again for half a year.
+Using the exercise database that I had created, I could quickly write up a full six-month training programme.
+This meant I had a complete training programme that I didn’t need to look at again for half a year.

 Being able to plan ahead of time like this meant I no longer had to spend my breaks or evenings writing up training cards for the next days’ clients.
 It saved me a massive amount of time and made my jobs a lot less stressful and more enjoyable.